Skip to content

 Name Type Description

-contains bool
+has_column bool

 Examples:

->>> from safeds.data.tabular.typing import Integer, Schema, String
+>>> from safeds.data.tabular.typing import ColumnType, Schema

->>> schema.has_column("A")
+>>> schema.has_column("a")

 True